From Derbyshire, to Devon, to Dorset—and now across the UK. Ours is a long and rich history of biblical, theological and practical training.

 Rev Dr Steve Brady steps down as Principal and says farewell to the college to start his new position as Minister of First Baptist Church, Grand Cayman.

 Revd Dr David Hilborn joins our Moorlands College staff team as our fifth Principal in 70 years.
 Moorlands College and Wycliffe Bible Translators announce collaboration to establish a new ‘School of Language and Scripture’ at Moorlands College.
 The School offers a new Masters programme (MA in Language, Community and Development) and is aimed at UK and international students serving with Bible translation organisations around the world.

 Teaching went online in March 2020 due to the global pandemic and students adapted brilliantly to the change.
 Lectures and placements continued virtually and the college continued to support students through their studies but also through the vast changes caused by Covid-19.

-In September 2020, the college returned to a blend of face-to-face and online delivery of teaching.
-A new Moorlands College centre, with a new cohort of students, was launched in Belfast (Moorlands NI @ Youth Link).
+In September 2020, a new Moorlands College centre, with a new cohort of students, was launched in Belfast (Moorlands NI @ Youth Link).

 Ian Coffey, long-serving staff member, well-known preacher and lecturer, takes on the role of Acting Principal to lead the college as David Hilborn moves on from the role of Principal to focus on academia.
 The demands of the world and the nature of education may be continually shifting, but the need for sound biblical and theological training never dwindles.
 Moorlands remains committed to the vision of training men and women, passionate about Jesus Christ, to impact the Church and the world.